kdchang/banvas/README.md

 4                    : session token not match
 5                    : user find error, may occured in register or login
 6                    : confirm error, the link may registered before or time expired
-7                    : mail error, can't send email to the email address
+7                    : Invalid Operation!!, please check the id or tag is valid.
 8                    : DB save error, can't save data to DB
 9                    : permission denied, can't change other person's status
-10                   : Data format is not correct, please check above README & EXAMPLE for   correct data format
+10                   : Data format is not correct, please check above README & EXAMPLE for   correct data format 11                   : Data duplicate occured!!!